PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/grass.rst

 .. card::

-    We will now utilize the ``palette-block-shortcut`` addon that was added in :doc:`Setting up a New Pack </config/development/pack-from-scratch/introduction>` that allows us to easily define single blocks rather than a :doc:`structure </config/documentation/objects/Structure>`.
+    We will now utilize the ``structure-block-shortcut`` addon that was added in :doc:`Setting up a New Pack </config/development/pack-from-scratch/introduction>` that allows us to easily define single blocks rather than a :doc:`structure </config/documentation/objects/Structure>`.